How to Track Expenses – Best Tools and Apps to Use In 2025

 • Passive income (investments, rental income, etc.)

-Understanding what you spend is just as important.
+Understanding your spending patterns is just as important as knowing your income.
 Break expenses into:

 When deciding how to track expenses, selecting a method that suits your lifestyle is key.
 It’s also crucial if you want to figure out how to keep track of expenses long-term without burnout.